Weak topological phases in the presence of interactions: Introduction

-The $K$-theory framework for classifying free-fermion phases in the tenfold way was introduced contemporaneously by Kitaev \cite{kitaev_periodic_2009} and Ryu-Schnyder-Furusaki-Ludwig \cite{Ryu_2010_TIandS}, and later expanded upon by Freed-Moore~\cite{freed_twisted_2013}, Thiang~\cite{thiang2016k}, Alldridge-Max-Zirnbauer \cite{alldridgezirnbauer}, and others.
-This framework encodes the ten Altland-Zirnbauer classes in the two shifts of complex $K$-theory (A and AIII) and the eight shifts of real $KO$-theory (D, BDI, AI, CI, C, CII, AII, DIII) according to Bott periodicity.
-In \S\ref{sec:freeKth}, we present the $K$-theory framework in a way that makes this correspondence between $K$-theory and symmetry generators precise, using the language of Clifford algebras and group $C^*$-algebras.
-In \cref{def:neutralSPT}, we give our mathematical model for the group of free fermionic phases with symmetry $C^*$-algebra $A$.
-In work of Stehouwer~\cite{neutralluuk} to appear, this group is identified with a $K$-theory group: \begin{neutralK}[Stehouwer~\cite{neutralluuk}] The group of $A$-symmetric free SPT phases is isomorphic to $\KO_{2}(A)$. \end{neutralK} \Cref{neutral_ansatz} shows that in the examples corresponding to the tenfold way, these $K$-theory groups recover the $\KR$-groups of a point (strong phases) or the Brillouin torus (weak phases).
+In \S\ref{sec:freeKth}, we present a more general $K$-theory framework in a way that makes this correspondence between $K$-theory and symmetry generators precise, using the language of Clifford algebras and group $C^*$-algebras.
+In \cref{def:neutralSPT}, we give our mathematical model for the group of free fermionic phases with symmetry $C^*$-algebra $A$, using work of one of us~\cite{neutralluuk}. \Cref{neutral_ansatz} shows that in the examples corresponding to the tenfold way, these $K$-theory groups recover the $\KR$-groups of a point (strong free phases) or the Brillouin torus (weak free phases).

-The interacting classification has a different mathematical flavor.
-Freed-Hopkins \cite{freed_reflection_2021, freed_invertible_2019}, inspired by previous work of Kapustin and collaborators \cite{kapustin2014symmetry, Kapustin_SPT}, classify (strong) interacting SPT phases in a two-step process: \begin{enumerate} \item To each symmetry class $s$, Freed-Hopkins associate a family of Lie groups $H_d(s)$, one in each dimension $d$, which are the symmetry groups of Euclidean-signature spacetime corresponding to the symmetries described in the tenfold way. \item Then, they propose that interacting SPTs are classified by the deformation classes of their low-energy limits, which are reflection-positive invertible field theories on manifolds with $H_d(s)$-structure. \end{enumerate} Freed-Hopkins-Teleman~\cite{FHT10} and Freed-Hopkins~\cite{freed_reflection_2021} compute these groups of invertible field theories in terms of bordism groups.
+The interacting classification using TQFTs has a different mathematical flavor.
+Freed-Hopkins \cite{freed_reflection_2021, freed_invertible_2019}, inspired by previous work of Kapustin and collaborators \cite{kapustin2014symmetry, Kapustin_SPT}, classify (strong) interacting SPT phases in a two-step process: \begin{enumerate} \item To each class of the tenfold way, labeled by a number $s$, Freed-Hopkins associate a family of Lie groups $H_d(s)$ ($H^c_d(s)$ in the two complex cases), one in each spacetime dimension $d$, which are the symmetry groups of Euclidean-signature spacetime corresponding to the symmetries of that tenfold way class. \item Then, they propose {the ansatz} that interacting SPTs are classified by the deformation classes of their low-energy limits, which are postulated to be in one to one correspondence with deformation classes of reflection-positive invertible field theories on manifolds with $H_d(s)$-structure. \end{enumerate}

-Freed-Hopkins also provide a mathematical model for the free-to-interacting map for strong phases in the tenfold way. \begin{ans*}[{Freed-Hopkins~\cite[\S 9.2]{freed_reflection_2021}}] Under the identifications above, the free-to-interacting map is the Anderson dual of the class $s$ version of the Atiyah-Bott-Shapiro map. \end{ans*} In \cite[\S 9.3]{freed_reflection_2021}, Freed and Hopkins show their ansatz matches previous computations by other methods.
-In \S\ref{freed_hopkins_F2I}, we discuss Anderson duality and Atiyah-Bott-Shapiro maps, and state the Freed-Hopkins ansatz precisely in \cref{conjecture:freedhopkinsF2I,conjecture:freedhopkinsF2Icpx,ansatz_FH_strong_F2I}.